Tag: argue

 What should be the most interesting thing here is that Paul brings up three (faith, hope, love) and only speaks of one (love).
 Paul felt, it seems, that faith and hope were sufficient on their own, and needed no further explanation.
 Love, however, needed something more.

-In an era where “faith” and “hope” seem to be faded (if not gone) in the wider culture, and love has generally become a saccharine-sweet noxious feeling that is stuck in a romantic byway, the (that is, you) must relearn, regain, reteach, and rejoice in the 3 greatest gifts: faith, hope, love.
+In an era where “faith” and “hope” seem to be faded (if not gone) in the wider culture, and love has generally become a saccharine-sweet noxious feeling that is stuck in a romantic byway, the church (that is, you) must relearn, regain, reteach, and rejoice in the 3 greatest gifts: faith, hope, love.

 ※Prayer※